 We like to grow and share nutritious fruits and vegetables.
 We have participate in a food sharing network through a gleaner club and a local community center.
 We really could use some help in the garden.

 We have a 2000 sq.ft. greenhouse, acres of blackberries, and several fruit and nut trees.
-We also have about a dozen chickens and 4 brush goats.
+We also have 4 brush goats, a firiendly farm dog who acts as our driveway doorbell, and one black cat who thinks she is a panther.
 The farm is organic in practice, but not certified.

 We do ask our visitors to help out with the yard and garden, and related maintainance projects, as they are able, for about 5 hrs/day on 5 days during the week.
 Food is provided, cooking is usually shared among the visitors.
 Sleeping facilities are bunk-beds in shared bedrooms in an older colorful (and a bit messy) mobile home that serves as our guest house.
 The kitchen/living room operate as dorm-style common areas.
 A trove of interesting treasures have accumulated from past visitors.

 We are located on 62 acres several miles from the nearest towns.
 We like to call it half fields, half woods, 2 creeks, a pond, and a view of Mt.
 Hood.
 Our large fields are farmed naturally by neighboring 3rd generation farmers via various methods of no chemical, responsible farming.
 We utilize some permaculture techniques and sow, tend and harvest the garden mostly by hand.
 The woods are mostly left to nature, but there are a variety of trails for exploration.

 We are not a refined estate.
 We are rough around the edges, a bit messy, but love meeting new people.